apache/pulsar-site/docs/deploy-monitoring-opentelemetry.md

 ```

 This endpoint must be accessible by the remote Prometheus scrape server.
 Note that the exporter is less resource
 efficient than the OTLP exporter.

-Due to divergent feature sets, the metrics emitted by this exporter are not identical
-to those emitted by the OTLP exporter.
+Prometheus currently exports the resource attributes in metric `target_info`.
+In practice, if you have more than one
+cluster, it forces you to use PromQL joins to obtain the cluster ID label.

+The Pulsar community has added the option to the OpenTelemetry Java SDK Prometheus Exporter to embed (copy) the cluster
+ID label (`pulsar.cluster`) to each outgoing time series labels.
+Once this is finalized it will be added by default into
+Pulsar.

 For further configuration details, refer to the exporter
 [documentation](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#prometheus-exporter).